The Doctor: "I win."

 - Not My Driver

-- Obstructive Bureaucrat: The Doctor demonstrates how to get their co-operation.
+- Obstructive Bureaucrat: The Doctor demonstrates how to get their co-operation."If that pod germinates it will mean the end of everything, EVERYTHING you understand?
+Even your pension!"

-- Open Heart Dentistry: When one of the staff of the Antarctic research station needs an alien-Virus-infected limb amputated, a biologist is tasked to perform the emergency surgery because he's a better choice than the geologist or botanist: at least he's probably held a scalpel before, if only for dissections.
+- Open Heart Dentistry: When one of the staff of the Antarctic research station needs an alien-Virus-infected limb amputated, a zoologist is tasked to perform the emergency surgery because he's a better choice than the geologist or botanist: at least he's held a scalpel before, if only for dissections.

 - Plant Aliens